 After the tour, we were left at a small restaurant where we could relax and get something to eat.
-We have shared the day tour with 2 other friendly young couples, but me and my girlfriend were the only ones going for the night canoeing tour.
+We shared the day tour with 2 other friendly young couples, but I and my girlfriend were the only ones going for the night canoeing tour.

 What’s so different from the canoe ride we just had?
 Well, the night canoeing is more wildlife watching-oriented, and the atmosphere is really completely different as the light is declining and the air gets colder.
 The quietness of the place was unbelievable.
 The mirror effect of the river was ever more striking than during the day tour.

 Seeing animals is a matter of luck but just for this experience of paddling in the dark, it’s well worth going for the tour!

 You need to paddle really gently, avoiding any unnecessary noise or splash, to increase the chances of seeing an animal.
 The most commonly seen animals in these rivers are the beavers.